tehckisnow/WakeJS/README.md

 So far a player can move around with commands like "n" or "north", and can review the room description with the "look" or "l" command.
 <p>
 Todo:<br />
+-can't pick up pen before key?<br />
+-check item.retain before dropping a key<br />
+-key disappears when used instead of being dropped in current room.<br />
+-typos with get (like "get cion") return the room description as if target was not there.
+-get ALL command<br />
--help should mentions "list" command which will list available commands -fix get/drop system(it is acting strangely sometimes, not sure about the problem yet) -up arrow command history<br />
+-help should mention "list" command which will list available commands -fix get/drop system(it is acting strangely sometimes, not sure about the problem yet) -up arrow command history<br />
 -fix tp debug command (parser does not recognize numbers because they are not in approved keywords list)<br />